 Everglades House & Garden has plans for your Winter Sundays -- Sunday Roasts at The House.
 A two course meal with all the trimmings for groups.
 You must have 6 to 8 people in your group to make a reservation.
 Set along the heritage wilderness, the Everglades art deco house is a lovely spot for dinner - all the trimmings included - with lovely friends and family.
 BYO wine - no corkage fee.
 Bookings 02 4784 1938.

-Signs of Autumn Part II: Gifts 'n Things has a Blue Mountains exclusive: Crabtree & Evelyn products.
+Gifts 'n Things has a Blue Mountains exclusive: Crabtree & Evelyn products.
 The cold and strong winds can play havoc with our skin.
 Look for face and hand remedies to protect you through the winter months.
+(134a The Mall)

-Signs of Autumn Part III: The Shirt Lady's assorted knitwear of alpaca, merino, lambs wool and angora (and many others) are perfect in this first round of winter weather.
+The Shirt Lady's assorted knitwear of alpaca, merino, lambs wool and angora (and many others) are perfect in this first round of winter weather.
 Beautifully coloured scarves will keep you toasty and don't forget gloves.
-Shop 2, Leura Aspects Arcade.
+(Shop 2, Leura Aspects Arcade)

 Birches of Leura (Gardens & Gifts).
 Longing for a touch of spring?
 Birches brings in fresh cut flowers every Friday.
 Tulips, chrysanthmums, stock, jonquils and lisianthus to name just a few.
 A surprise on each Friday delivery.
 Scents to remind you of what is to come in six months!
 2/ 156 Megalong Street.
 02) 4784 3146